Reporting non-conformant activities to ASN - Whistle-blower

-The purpose of this portal is to receive reports of irregularities encountered in nuclear facilities or during activities entailing an ionising radiation risk, such as the transport of radioactive substances or certain medical practices.
+The purpose of this portal is to receive reports of irregularities encountered in nuclear facilities or during activities entailing an ionising radiation risk, such as the transport of radioactive substances or medical practices.
 This is a direct link between ASN and someone wishing to alert it of something of which they have become aware and which could present a risk to the general interest.

 Examples of irregularities that could be reported are the falsification of documents or measurement results.

 This portal is not designed to receive alerts covered by certain regulatory provisions such as the notification of significant events or certain cases, such as breaches of the Labour Code, which are subject to specific regulations.
 These notifications shall be made to the competent administrations via their specific means.

 A non-conforming labour situation must for example be reported to the competent labour inspectorate.
 ASN’s area of competence only covers nuclear power reactors.

 Finally, this portal is NOT a means to alert ASN of an ongoing emergency situation.

 Reminder of whistle-blower regulations